Time to stop "just getting by" with Tech Cutovers

 Where Our Story Begins...

-In 2006, Agenor Technology was founded as an Technology Consulting organisation.
+In 2006, before ICEFLO was created, I founded Agenor Technology, a technology consulting organisation.
 The business started with one global bank as our customer, where I’d worked as an independent consultant for almost a decade.
 I guess I was a well-known face, trusted by senior management to get some of the tougher projects delivered.

 Most of the projects we were involved in related to the refresh or maintenance of existing Production services.
 This meant fulfilling numerous short project timelines, on systems that were fundamentally critical to the bank.